hlf20010508/telegram-onedrive/README.md

 - **Please read [Preparation](#preparation) carefully and don't omit any steps.**
 - **Please read [Usage - Before Start](#before-start-important), or the bot may not work.**

-## Account Types
-### Supported
-- Persoanl account.
-- All types of business accounts, [details](https://learn.microsoft.com/en-us/office365/servicedescriptions/office-365-platform-service-description/office-365-platform-service-description#feature-availability-across-some-plans).
-- All types of educational accounts if domain administrator exists.

-### Not Supported
-- All types of educational accounts if domain administrator **doesn't** exist.

-### Not Supported Yet
-- Microsoft 365 operated by 21Vianet(世纪互联).

 ## Introductions
 - Based on [gramme.rs](https://github.com/Lonami/grammers).
 - Works only in Group.